+Our treatments are tailor made to your specific aches and pains, so we use our various massage therapy techniques to help improve the body.
 At Faye Pattison Physiotherapy Ltd, we are a multidiscipline team and often include the simplest form of massage therapies into complex physiotherapy treatment plans to ensure muscular symptoms are targeted from every possible angle and remedied asap.

 Deep Tissue Massage

 The pressure on tissues helps to break down ‘knots’ as we know them, help sore areas reduce in pain, increase the quality of your tissues which helps to increase signalling throughout the network of nerves, fascia and muscles to help with alleviating pain, increasing joint range of movement, help increase posture, and it also feels great!

 A deep tissue massage can benefit anyone.
 Patients often come for a deep tissue massage to alleviate head and neck pain from sitting at a desk for long hours as the way of the world is these days!
 Patients also benefit from a deep tissue massage to relieve stress, combat overuse injuries, remove any tension from the body, increase flexibility, de-stress and keep injuries at bay.